mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 129 - Structural Optimizations/readme.md

 *We love to improve time and space complexity by guessing not real scenarios*

-> TL;DR: Don't optimize anything until you have a real use scenario benchmark.
+> TL;DR: Don't optimize anything until you have a real-use scenario benchmark.

 # Problems